Trailer Park, Inc.: History

-Trailer Park Group was founded in 1994 as Trailer Park, Inc., referred to as Trailer Park.
+Trailer Park Group was founded in 1994 as Trailer Park, Inc.by Jim Hale and Tim Nett, referred to as Trailer Park.
 Originally a motion picture advertising production company, it eventually expanded into other sectors of the entertainment industry.

 In February 2005, the Chicago-based private equity firm Lake Capital invested in Trailer Park.
 In December 2005, Trailer Park merged with Creative Domain, a large agency with a digital division.
 In July 2007, Trailer Park entered another merger with Art Machine, a leading print design agency.

 In Spring 2008, the firm hired Rick Eiserman as its CEO.
 Eiserman was previously managing director of Young & Rubicam, and co-founder of BrandBuzz.

 In February 2010, Trailer Park acquired goodness Mfg., an advertising firm known for brand-oriented campaigns.
 In 2018, they acquired Mirada Studios, an American creative agency and production company founded in 2010.

 Trailer Park's marketing offering spans theatrical, home entertainment, television, print & design, digital, social, mobile, interactive TV, menus, content, digital publishing, video games and brand.